 Zloty Banking Methods

-Przelewy24 by Skrill works with all the major banks in Poland and can be used to send money straight from your bank account to your gaming account instantly.
-Some of the supported banks include Bank BPH, Bank Nordea Poland, Zachodni WBK, BGZ, Citibank Handlowy, INGBank, Deutsche Bank PBC and many more.
+In addition, Przelewy24 by Skrill works with all the major banks in Poland and offers fast, secure transfers.
+Some of the banks Przelewy24 supports include Bank BPH, Bank Nordea Poland, Zachodni WBK, BGZ, Citibank Handlowy, INGBank, Deutsche Bank PBC, and many more.